 Wujie Township

-WuJie Township is located in the eastern part of Yilan County, Taiwan, situated on the alluvial plain south of the Lanyang River and at the lower reaches of the Dongshan River.
-The terrain is flat and rich in waterways.
-As a typical coastal lowland area, the township’s unique hydrological environment has led not only to the formation of distinctive wetland ecosystems but also to a strong presence of cultural and historical elements.
+Wujie Township is located in eastern Yilan County, Taiwan, on the alluvial plain of the southern bank of the Lanyang River and the lower reaches of the Dongshan River.
+The terrain is flat and crisscrossed with waterways, forming a typical coastal lowland landscape.
+Due to its unique hydrological environment, Wujie has developed not only distinctive wetland ecosystems but also a rich cultural and historical context.

-Geographically, WuJie Township borders ZhuangWei Township to the north, the Pacific Ocean to the east, SuAo Township to the south, DongShan and LuoDong Townships to the southwest, and is adjacent to SanXing Township, YuanShan Township, and Yilan City to the west.
-The area is mostly flat, located on the right bank of the Lanyang River, and also serves as the estuary where the Dongshan River flows into the Pacific Ocean.
-In the past, due to its low-lying terrain, WuJie was often inundated during typhoon and heavy rain seasons, forming a water-filled landscape.
-However, after numerous water management projects, WuJie has gradually transformed into an area balancing waterside landscapes and wetland conservation.
+Geographically, Wujie borders Zhuangwei Township to the north, faces the Pacific Ocean to the east, adjoins Su’ao Township to the south, and connects with Dongshan Township and Luodong Township to the southwest.
+To the west, it borders Sanxing Township, Yuanshan Township, and Yilan City.
+Predominantly flat, it lies on the right bank of the Lanyang River and includes the estuary where the Dongshan River flows into the Pacific.
+In the past, its low-lying terrain often caused widespread flooding during typhoon and heavy rain seasons.
+However, after multiple water management projects, Wujie has gradually transformed into a region balancing waterside landscapes and wetland conservation.

-WuJie Township boasts a rich natural environment.
-Among its highlights is the Wushierjia Wetland, located approximately 50 cm below sea level, which forms a precious wetland ecosystem.
-The township also hosts the Lanyang River Mouth Waterbird Refuge, serving as an important habitat for migratory and aquatic birds.
-Floral corridors, fish ponds, and the continuous sandy coastline of Lize enhance the township’s ecological tourism value.
-Aquaculture, such as grass shrimp and freshwater fish farming, is still practiced, reflecting the traditional productivity of a fishing village.
+Wujie’s natural environment is diverse.
+The Wushih Wetland, located about 50 centimeters below sea level, has become a precious wetland ecosystem.
+The Lanyang River Estuary Waterbird Refuge has also been established here, providing an important habitat for migratory and aquatic birds.
+The flower tree corridors, fishpond landscapes, and the sandy coastline of Lize further enhance the township’s ecological tourism value.
+Aquaculture industries, such as prawn and freshwater fish farming, are still maintained.

-In terms of culture and industry, WuJie presents a diverse landscape.
-The northwest Erjie area once developed into an industrial settlement due to the establishment of the Chung Hsing Paper Mill, which has since been transformed into the Chung Hsing Cultural and Creative Park—now a new tourist attraction blending history and art.
-The Lize Industrial Zone in the southeast has attracted several tech companies and is seen as a key area for Yilan County’s future technological development.
+Culturally and industrially, Wujie presents a diverse landscape.
+In the northwest, the Erjie area once thrived as an industrial settlement due to the establishment of the Chung Hsing Paper Mill.
+It has since been transformed into the Chung Hsing Cultural and Creative Park, integrating history and art into a new landmark for tourism.
+Meanwhile, the Lize Industrial Zone in the southeast has attracted several technology companies and is considered a key area for Yilan County’s future technological development.

 Read more